charlotte-waegeneire/nlp_gen_ai/README.md

 Keep track of:

-- Where the information comes from (documents referred)
+- Where the information comes from (documents referred);
-- How many tokens we're using
+- How many tokens we're using;
-- Each query cost
+- Each query cost.

 ## Future Enhancements